SebastianOschmann/MS00-MV04-Ecoometrics/chapter2.md

 *** =instructions
-i.
-Extract the third element of the vector d and store this element in i.
+- Extract the third element of the vector d and store this element in i.

-ii.
-Extract the the first two elements of the vector d and store this elements in ii.
+- Extract the the first two elements of the vector d and store this elements in ii.

-iii.
-Extract the last element of the vector d and store this element in iii.
+- Extract the last element of the vector d and store this element in iii.

 *** =hint
 You can use square brackets to extract elements from a vector!